wso2/docs-is/en/docs/references/about-this-release.md

     Additionally from IS 7.0.0 onwards, tenanted sessions will also be enabled allowing sessions and caches to be created in a tenanted space.

     !!! info
-        It is strongly recommended to use WSO2 Identity Server with these two configs being enabled.
-However, if you need to disable any of these configs, follow the below steps.
+        If you're migrating from a previous version of Identity Server and have a requirement to disable any of these configs, follow the below steps.

         1. Add the following constraint to the "IDN_OAUTH_CONSUMER_APPS" table by executing the following sql command against the identity database (IDENTITY_DB).